akshayaky/officialcjunior.github.io/_posts/2020-1-17-The-Bus-Pirate-Manual.md

 `./pirate-loader_lnx --dev=/dev/ttyUSB0 --hex=firmware.hex`

 Where, `/dev/ttyUSB0` is the port to which the Bus Pirate is connected.
-And `firmare.hex` is the firmware which you want to flash.
+And `firmare.hex` will be the filename of the firmware, which you want to flash.

 Keep in mind that you have to connect the PGC and PGD pins of the Bus Pirate using a jumper cable to trigger the Bus Pirate bootloader.
 This is will make the MODE LED turn on.